Mundo Alquímico: Sustainable from Start to Finish

-1. Female worker bees collect plant nectar from over than 5,000 flowers in one day.
+1. Female worker bees collect plant nectar from over than 5,000 flowers (food sources) in one day.

-2. Nectar is taken to the hive inside a special organ called the honey stomach.
+2. Nectar is taken to the bee hives, inside a special organ called the honey stomach.

-3. Once inside the hive, house bees added enzymes to the nectar and chemical changes begin.
+3. Once inside the bee hives, house honeybees added enzymes to the nectar and chemical changes begin.

-4. Bees place nectar and honey on comb and fan wings to remove excess moisture.
+4. Honeybees place nectar and honey on comb and fan wings to remove excess moisture.

 5. Once the enzyme action is complete and moisture level is low, ripe honey is stored in the cells of honeycomb.
 A wax cap on top keeps it clean.

 What is going on with apis bees?

 We have selected some articles and videos to help you better understand what happens with bees and their ecosystems, in order to find solutions together: